 The complication is that annuities contain dozens of provisions that are poorly understood by the general public.
 People are certainly interested in creating a permanent income stream, but they’re not usually aware that they might forfeit a large part of their investment, or that they’ll pay very high fees for the privilege.

-Fisher Investments charges an all-encompassing fee of 1.5% on portfolios up to $500,000.
+Fisher Investments charges an all-encompassing fee of 1.5% on portfolios starting at $500,000 (the investment minimum).
 The fee drops on higher account balances, to as low as 1.25%.
 There are no commissions or hidden fees based on trading within your account.

-- Flat fee management means no commissions, and no broker incentive to “churn your account” to generate the income.
+Flat fee management means no commissions, and no broker incentive to “churn your account” to generate income.

-But while low fees matter with investing, they’re hardly the whole story.
-You will pay more for investment management through Fisher Investments, but it’s an entirely different level of service.
+While low fees matter with investing, they’re hardly the whole story.
+You will pay more for investment management through Fisher Investments, but that price buys you service you won’t get just anywhere.

 But perhaps the more compelling reason is active investment management.
 Robo-advisors use passive investment management.
 That’s a strategy that involves simply matching the performance of the underlying markets.
 Active investment management is a strategy that works to outperform the market.